 Penn’s preferred vendor DocuSense, who is is spearheading the technology, sees great potential.
 “We’ve just scratched the surface for reducing waste and saving petroleum here at the University” said Bob Melso, Vice-President of DocuSense.
 “If just 10 percent of the current prints came from these machines we’d eliminate approximately 5,000 lbs of waste and save 1,500 gallons of oil yearly”

 For more information contact Brian Doty, firstname.lastname@example.org phone 1-800-422-0080 or visit www.docusense.com.

 August 15th, 2015 by bob under DocuSense News, Managed Print Service Providers, Multifunction Printer MFP, Xerox Printers.
 No Comments.

-What’s the first thing you think of when someone says, FREE?
+What’s the first thing you think about when someone says, FREE?
 Do you think there’s a catch?
 Of course, we all know nothing is free.
-But trust us, there is NO catch and we’re excited to share this information on how you can save time during the workday by using eConcierge presented by Xerox Supplies Assistant.
+But there is NO catch, and we’re excited to share this information on how you can save time during the workday by using eConcierge presented by Xerox Supplies Assistant.

 Listed below you’ll find the top reasons to grab this cool service and we’re always here to help you get started!

 Through the power of the cloud, you can vastly simplify every aspect of ordering printer supplies, not only for Xerox devices but also for other leading brands.
 It’s easy to use, super convenient, and includes a printer service reward for Xerox printers and select multi-function printers and devices.
 And best of all, it’s free and comes with no obligation!
 Seriously, how cool is that?

 There are some terrific reasons to participate in the eConcierge program by Xerox and listed below are just some of the reasons you can’t live without it for your business.